-The Affordable Care Act (ACA) was passed formally in 2012.
-Since then, the emphasis on patient experience has seen a significant rise among health care providers.
-Reimbursements and penalties are now based almost entirely on the quality of care.
-Consequently, providers across the continuum of care, from single clinics to large hospital centers, are paying particular attention to how each patient perceives the care they received.
+Most healthcare providers have been trying to improve the patient experience since the Affordable Care Act (ACA) was passed formally in 2012.
+Since patient experience influence a lot of things, including reimbursements and penalties, it has been one of the top priorities.
+Consequently, healthcare providers across the continuum of care, from single clinics to large hospital centers, are paying particular attention to how each patient perceives the care they received.

-We recommend a few priorities that can reliably satisfy ACA requirements and position caregivers as leaders:
+Here are a few recommendations of a few priorities that can reliably satisfy ACA requirements and position caregivers as leaders.

 According to a Pew Research report, 60% of people research doctors and hospitals online.
 By making it simple for a prospective patient to find information and connect with your clinic, you improve the chance of seeing him or her in your clinic.

 Research shows that the friendliness of the office staff has the greatest impact on a positive patient experience.
 By starting a patient’s visit with a pleasant, welcoming environment, healthcare providers immediately improve the chance of a higher satisfaction rating.

 One of the best ways to do that is to keep staff informed and utilized properly.
 Cejka Search and the American Medical Group Association have reported that the turnover rate of nurse practitioners and physician assistants (often the front-line caregivers) can be twice as high as physicians because of poor utilization.
 By automating patient scheduling and providing information about patients, your staff remains equipped to do the best job possible, which creates a positive environment for everyone.

 3. Reduce perceived waiting times